Cholesterol: Hypercholesterolemia

 More current testing methods determine LDL ("bad") and HDL ("good") cholesterol separately, allowing cholesterol analysis to be more nuanced.
-The desirable LDL level is considered to be less than 100 mg/dL (2.6 mmol/L), although a newer upper limit of 70 mg/dL (1.8 mmol/L) can be considered in higher-risk individuals based on some of the above-mentioned trials.
-A ratio of total cholesterol to HDL—another useful measure—of far less than 5:1 is thought to be healthier.
+The desirable LDL level is considered to be less than 100 mg/dL (2.6 mmol/L).

 Total cholesterol is defined as the sum of HDL, LDL, and VLDL.
 Usually, only the total, HDL, and triglycerides are measured.
-For cost reasons, the VLDL is usually estimated as one-fifth of the triglycerides and the LDL is estimated using the Friedewald formula (or a variant): estimated LDL = [total cholesterol] − [total HDL] − [estimated VLDL].
+For cost reasons, the VLDL is usually estimated as one-fifth of the triglycerides, and the LDL is estimated using the Friedewald formula (or a variant): estimated LDL = [total cholesterol] − [total HDL] − [estimated VLDL].
 Direct LDL measures are used when triglycerides exceed 400 mg/dL.
 The estimated VLDL and LDL have more error when triglycerides are above 400 mg/dL.

 In the Framingham Heart Study, each 10 mg/dL (0.6 mmol/L) increase in total cholesterol levels increased 30-year overall mortality by 5% and CVD mortality by 9%.
 While subjects over the age of 50 had an 11% increase in overall mortality, and a 14% increase in cardiovascular disease mortality per 1 mg/dL (0.06 mmol/L) year drop in total cholesterol levels.
-The researchers attributed this phenomenon to reverse causation, whereby the disease itself increases risk of death, as well as changes a myriad of factors, such as weight loss and the inability to eat, which lower serum cholesterol.
+The researchers attributed this phenomenon to a different correlation, whereby the disease itself increases the risk of death, as well as changing a myriad of factors, such as weight loss and the inability to eat, which lower serum cholesterol.
 This effect was also shown in men of all ages and women over 50 in the Vorarlberg Health Monitoring and Promotion Programme.
 These groups were more likely to die of cancer, liver diseases, and mental diseases with very low total cholesterol, of 186 mg/dL (10.3 mmol/L) and lower.
 This result indicates the low-cholesterol effect occurs even among younger respondents, contradicting the previous assessment among cohorts of older people that this is a marker for frailty occurring with age.

 Hypocholesterolemia

 Abnormally low levels of cholesterol are termed hypocholesterolemia.
 Research into the causes of this state is relatively limited, but some studies suggest a link with depression, cancer, and cerebral hemorrhage.
 In general, the low cholesterol levels seem to be a consequence, rather than a cause, of an underlying illness.
-A genetic defect in cholesterol synthesis causes Smith–Lemli–Opitz syndrome, which is often associated with low plasma cholesterol levels.
-Hyperthyroidism, or any other endocrine disturbance which causes upregulation of the LDL receptor, may result in hypocholesterolemia.
+A genetic defect in cholesterol synthesis causes Smith–Lemli–Opitz syndrome, often associated with low plasma cholesterol levels.
+Hyperthyroidism, or any other endocrine disturbance that causes upregulation of the LDL receptor, may result in hypocholesterolemia.